What Is A Dental Bridge?

 When there is a significant breakdown of the teeth, bridges helps to strengthen these teeth at the same time as filling the gaps.

 If you would like to know if Dental Bridges would be suitable for you please give us a call 07 3221 0443 or Contact Us and we will arrange a consultation at your convenience.
-Dr. Florian Mack looks forward to having the opportunity to speak with you in our Robina or Brisbane City practice.
+Dr. Florian Mack looks forward to having the opportunity to speak with you in our Brisbane City practice or Southport on the Gold Coast.